biggestT/-G-It/README.md

 A customer could use different branches for different levels of privacy.
 The names of these branches could be for example the private, friends and public branch.

+##Evaluation

+###Comparison

+>Listed below are three currently known industrial and academic information management systems architectures based on an object centric paradigm for managing product information at the individual product instance level:

+> - (1) EPC network architecture with its standard interfaces for collecting and accessing product related data
+> - (2) The approach taken by the DIALOG information system using its ID@URI approach and further developed within the PROMISE project.
+> - (3) World Wide Article Information (WWAI) approach using a peer-to-peer (P2P) lookup method to access and store data in backend systems.
+>
+>[*Ranasinghe, Harrison, Främling and McFarlane*][plmsc]

+Compare Git/It with these!

+###Assesment

+> ... a PLM information system using a product centric paradigm needs to address the following key issues:

+> - (1) Information resources (Where to store data?).
+> - (2) Product-item link (How do we create a link between products and its data sources?).
+> - (3) Timely information (How do we ensure that we meet real- time data requirements?).
+> - (4) Synchronisation (How do we ensure data synchronicity in an environment of multiple data sources for an individual object?).
+> - (5) Reconfigurability (Is the information system robust enough against changes to underlying systems and heterogeneity in data capture devices?).
+> - (6) Application support (Can the system provide support to high level PLM applications?).
+>
+>[*Ranasinghe, Harrison, Främling and McFarlane*][plmsc]

 ##Merging Strategy
 A suitable merging strategy for product information needs to be developed or chosen among existing ones.

 [framling]: http://www.cs.hut.fi/~framling/Publications/PLM_07_CorcelleFramlingRabeEtAl.pdf